 What parts are excluded from zero depreciation coverage?

-How often should I renew zero depreciation insurance?
+How often should I renew zero-depreciation insurance?

-Zero depreciation insurance should be renewed annually along with your comprehensive policy.
+Zero-depreciation insurance should be renewed annually along with your comprehensive policy.

 What happens if I don’t have zero depreciation insurance for my new car?